dhanikk/phpinfo/README.md

 ## **Contributing**
 We welcome contributions from the community!
 Feel free to **Fork** the repository and contribute to this module.
 You can also create a pull request, and we will merge your changes into the main branch.
-See [CONTRIBUTING](https://github.com/dhanikk/phpinfo/blob/main/CONTRIBUTING.md) for details.
+See <a href="https://github.com/dhanikk/phpinfo/blob/main/CONTRIBUTING.md" target="_blank" rel="noopener noreferrer">CONTRIBUTING</a> for details.

 ## **Security Vulnerabilities**
-Please review our [Security Policy](https://github.com/dhanikk/phpinfo/blob/main/security/policy) on how to report security vulnerabilities.
+Please review our <a href="https://github.com/dhanikk/phpinfo/blob/main/security/policy" target="_blank" rel="noopener noreferrer">Security Policy</a> on how to report security vulnerabilities.

 ## **License**
 This package is open-source and available under the MIT License.
-See the [LICENSE](https://github.com/dhanikk/phpinfo/blob/main/LICENSE) file for details.
+See the <a href="https://github.com/dhanikk/phpinfo/blob/main/LICENSE" target="_blank" rel="noopener noreferrer">LICENSE</a> file for details.

 ## **Testing**
 To test this package, run the following test command: